mlcommons/ck/README.md

-CK is an open-source, light-weight, portable, modular and python-based framework, repository, web service and SDK to organize, describe, cross-link and share user code, data, experimental setups and meta information as unified, cross-linked and reusable components with JSON API via standard Git services (such as GITHUB or BitBucket).
+CK is an open-source, light-weight, portable, modular and python-based framework, repository, web service and SDK to organize, describe, cross-link and share user code, data, experimental setups and meta information as unified and reusable components with JSON API via standard Git services (such as GITHUB or BitBucket).